-TSP: New Haven County is in attainment with the National Ambient Air Quality Standards (NAAQS) for all NAAQS priority pollutants except for 8-hour ozone (2008 and 2015) (USEPA, 2019).
-The TSP will produce temporarily localized emission increases from the diesel powered construction equipment working onsite.
+Recommended Plan: New Haven County is in attainment with the National Ambient Air Quality Standards (NAAQS) for all NAAQS priority pollutants except for 8-hour ozone (2008 and 2015) (EPA, 2019b).
+The Recommended Plan will produce temporarily localized emission increases from the diesel powered construction equipment working onsite.
 These localized emission increases will last only during the project's construction period and end when the project is over, thus any potential impacts will be temporary in nature.
-Based on a preliminary, qualitative assessment of the construction requirements, it is anticipated that this project will be within the de minimis levels in any one construction year.
-A Record of Non-Applicability is provided in Appendix A4.
-Coordination with the U.S. Environmental Protection Agency on this project's impacts as they apply to the Clean Air Act are on-going.
+Based on a qualitative assessment of the construction requirements, it is anticipated that this project will be within the de minimis levels in any one construction year.
+A Record of Non-Applicability is provided in Appendix A3.
+Coordination with the U.S. Environmental Protection Agency on this project's impacts as they apply to the Clean Air Act were completed on 16 January 2020.